 Part of what makes Windows 10 a more modern operating system compared to its predecessors is the use of notifications.
-The way you receive your notifications is from the Action Center which appears on the far right side of the display of the computer for a few seconds after a new notification has come in, and is also available by clicking on the Action Center button in the bottom right corner of the system tray, next to the clock.
+The way you receive your notifications is from the Action Center which appears on the far right side of the display of the computer for a few seconds after a new notification has come in, and is also available by clicking on the Action Center button in the notification area’s bottom right corner, next to the clock.

 You can receive notifications from applications that have been built to work alongside Windows 10, the native applications that Windows offers, as well as system notifications coming from Windows.
 One of the more common ways of getting some of these notifications that many Windows users will be able to relate to is by having stuff marked on your Calendars.
-For example, I have got the Houston Rockets worked into my personal Calendar so that their season schedule is already penciled in, and when there is a game coming up in a few minutes time, I get a notification coming into my Action Center that lets me know about it.
+For example, I have got the Houston Rockets worked into my personal Calendar so that their season schedule is already penciled in, and when it’s five minutes until tip-off, I get a notification coming into my Action Center that lets me know about it.

 While the system notifications that get delivered from Universal Windows Platform applications are part of the notifications you get from the Action Center, there’s no way of turning those off, as it currently stands.
 The other two types of applications, namely the third-party applications and applications that you get preinstalled on Windows, are able to be turned on or off, and you can work out how that’s done using the guide below.